srees16/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
 Consolidated code for all the Data Structures & Algorithms that I had worked while self-learning and practice of the concepts.
+Code for DS are for both the integer and the object data types.

 Data Structures contained in the repository include: